-The NGOs in the ‘New Foundation’ working group, which began at UNESCO and now includes – among others – Pax Christi International, Pax Christi France, Pax Christi Vlaanderen, the Mouvement de la Paix, Chrétiens de la Méditerranée and MIAMSI, have put together 13 proposals below for a renewal of international institutions to make the system fairer and more responsive to the challenges of our time.
+The NGOs in the ‘New Foundation’ working group, which began at UNESCO in December 2024 and now includes – among others – Pax Christi International, Pax Christi France, Pax Christi Vlaanderen, the Mouvement de la Paix, Chrétiens de la Méditerranée, MIAMSI, les Convivialistes, Université Européenne de la Paix , collectif ANASTASIS and RJMP has developed 13 critical proposals aimed at transforming the United Nations into a more equitable and responsive global institution.
+These proposals address key challenges and advocate for changes that can better serve the world’s evolving needs.

 For more information about the group, visit the website of the CCIC – Centre Catholique International de Coopération avec l’UNESCO.